Where are they now? The England team on Wayne Rooney’s debut

 Wayne Rooney won 120 caps for England between 2003 and 2018 – and an awful lot changed in those 15 years.

 Rooney announced his retirement from internationals in August 2017, before making a one-off return to the national side a year later, but the former Manchester United striker still provided supporters with plenty of wonderful memories.

-We’ve looked back at the England team – or rather two teams, given Sven Goran Eriksson made 11 changes at half-time – which took to the field for his international debut, which came in a 3-1 defeat to Australia at Upton Park in February 2003.
+We’ve looked back at the England team – or rather two teams, given Sven Goran Eriksson made 11 changes at half-time – which took to the field for his international debut, which came in a 3-1 victory Australia at Upton Park in February 2003.

 James represented 10 different clubs during his playing career and was a regular in the England set-up, establishing himself as No.1 during his later years on his way to 53 caps.